ekacs/katoolin3-mod/README.md

 Installing programs from repositories for different operating systems is generally considered dangerous!
 Some packages might (and probably will) break your system.
-Be careful when installing the tools and don't blame katoolin3 for any inconveniences.
+Please be careful when installing the tools and don't worry katoolin3 for any inconveniences.
 The optimal solution is to install specific tools from [tools.kali.org](https://tools.kali.org/tools-listing).
-It is not recommended to install all tools.
+It is not recommended that all tools be installed.

 ### Requirements
 - apt as a package manager